 What is Kyô-bancha?

 Kyô-bancha, which originated in the Uji region, is what we'd call a more "rustic" tea.
 Comprised of unrefined harvest (called aracha) the tea showcases large leaves of varying sizes and stems collected from pruning the tea plants (zero waste!).
-Kyô-bancha's defining characteristic is its in the roast!
+Kyô-bancha's defining characteristic is in its roast!
 The tea is roasted for varying times and to different temperatures depending on the producer to extract different flavor characteristics (much like how different artisans roast coffee to showcase different flavors).
 Tea leaves grown for Kyô-bancha or houjicha are grown in full sunlight, which results in a high concentration of the super-antioxidant Catechin.
 Our producer's kyô-bancha is exquisitely chocolatey in aroma and exhibits a warm, satisfying earthy flavor similar to roasted chicory or cocoa nibs.

 A favorite of our office as an all-day, everyday sipper due to its naturally low-caffeine content.
 We enjoy this tea both hot and iced.